Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 - **Colors**
   - <span class="badge text-bg-warning">Warning</span> The dark mode red color hexadecimal value has been updated from `#f66` to `#ff4d4d` after a change in the design specifications to enhance the contrast for a better accessibility.
 This modification should be transparent for you except if you were using an hardcoded hexadecimal value directly in your websites.

+### Docs

+- Certain variants of the components and renderings have been omitted from the documentation to help you clearly understand what is available for use, thereby simplifying the connection between [Orange Design System]({{< param ods.web >}}) and the Boosted documentation.

+  Although these variants can still be found under the "See Bootstrap examples that are incompatible with Orange Design System" section, be aware that using them may violate the Orange Design System guidelines.
+It is advisable to avoid these variants whenever possible.

 ### CSS and Sass variables

 - <details class="mb-2">